Like..?

-Like..? is the only extended play (EP) by American rapper Ice Spice.
-It was released on January 20, 2023 through 10K Projects and Capitol Records.
+Like..? is the debut extended play by American rapper Ice Spice.
+It was released on January 20, 2023, through 10K Projects and Capitol Records.
 Frequent collaborator RiotUSA served as the executive producer for the EP.
 The EP was preceded by the singles "Munch (Feelin' U)", "Bikini Bottom" and "In Ha Mood".
 The song "Gangsta Boo", with Lil Tjay, was Ice Spice's first song to enter the Billboard Hot 100 at number 82, while "In Ha Mood" went on to peak at number 58 on the chart.

 On April 19, 2023, Ice Spice released a bonus edition of Like..?, which featured a remix to "Princess Diana" with Trinidadian rapper Nicki Minaj.
 The remix peaked at number four on the Billboard Hot 100 and was Ice Spice's second top-ten on the chart.
 A deluxe edition of Like..? was then released on July 21, 2023.
 The deluxe edition was supported by the single "Deli", which peaked at number 41 on the Billboard Hot 100.